4U6U57/wsl-open/README.md

 and Bash will call Command Prompt, which will call start, which will open the file.
 However, this has several caveats:

-- The file path must be in Windows format, which means backslashes for directories and the `C://` prefix.
-For reference, on the Windows subsystem, the equivalent file path would be `/mnt/c/Users/augus/Documents/resume.pdf`
+- The file path must be in Windows format, which means backslashes for directories and the `C:\\` prefix.
+For reference, on Bash for Windows, the equivalent file path would be `/mnt/c/Users/augus/Documents/resume.pdf`
-- The file must be in the Windows "partition", meaning any files in your Linux home folder is inaccessible and will return an error.
+- The file must be in the Windows "partition", meaning any files in your Linux home folder or any other folder that isn't under `/mnt/c` is inaccessible and will return an error.

 `open-window` strives to make this open window a little wider by facilitating this path conversion, as well as copying any files in the Linux partition you would like to open to a temporary directory on the Windows partition.